isadorameneghetti/CP01-DataScience/README.md

 # Licença

-The MIT License (MIT) 2023 - Seu Nome.
-Leia o arquivo [LICENSE.md](https://github.com/seu-usuario/seu-repositorio/blob/master/LICENSE.md) para mais detalhes.
+The MIT License (MIT) 2023 - Phase-X.